NIrajan-15/Life-Plus/README.md

 # Life-Plus
-Blood donation app connecting donor and receiver.
+A Blood Donation app that connects donors and receivers.